ma-sharifi/prometheus-k8s-spring/README.md

 It will install CRD in kubernetes
 Then go to your ArgoCD UI to see the result of your deployent.

+* Metrics will be persis into Prometheus you just deployed with Manifwst apiVersion: monitoring.coreos.com/v1 kind: Prometheus.

+* There is no need to install Prometheus Operator separately.
+* Follow the the pictures in /documents folder.

 ## Prometheus
 https://prometheus-operator.dev/docs/prologue/quick-start/